Available Club Teams ALL-SPORTS CALENDAR

 The university subsidizes all club sports, but some may still require membership dues from individual members in order to cover anticipated expenses.
 Depending on the Sports there are either are gender-specific or "co-ed", clubs available.

 This club is instructionally focused, meets regularly in Huntington Gym and provides an opportunity for students to come together for informal play.
 The club is looking to play area Colleges.
-Contact
+Contacts

 The Colgate Baseball Club competes in both the fall and spring, but the majority of its schedule takes place during the fall due to the more favorable weather.
 Games are generally scheduled as Sunday double-headers against other area colleges and club teams.
 Colgate is a member of the National Club Baseball Association.
 Contact

 Basketball (Women) Practice